 Cheap Booze: One of the prime catalysts for the difficulties faced by the residents of the Nishinari neighborhood is the alcoholism.
 It is not unusual to see people drinking on the street at any time of day or night.
 There is no end for the opportunity to purchase alcohol cheaply here.
 This vending machine is filled with beer and sake.
 The sake marked with red tags is served warm by the machine.
 The most expensive item in the machine costs just 300 jpy ($2.84 usd).

 Nishinari is a home for those left behind by modern Japan.
-Predominantly male, and from my own observations, an average age somewhere in the high 50’s and 60’s.
+The population is predominantly male, and from my own observations, the average age is somewhere in the high 50s and 60s.

 Get em’ In: The karaoke izakaya is the cornerstone of the drinking culture here in Nishinari.
 One of the prime responsibility of the staff of the Karaoke Izakaya is to drag any passerby who shows the least bit interest, or curiosity, into the establishment.
 Here, Lian tries to ensnare a young man.